siqiang-ng/tp/docs/DeveloperGuide.md

   - The implementation of the TagEdit command is very similar to the Edit command so that we can reuse the previous code.
   - For example, by making the commandWord 'tagedit' instead of 'tag edit', we are able to make use of `ProjectParser` instead of creating a different parser just to identify tag commands.

-**TagDelete feature**
+**TagDelete command**

-The TagDelete feature allows a user to delete a tag permanently.
+The TagDelete command allows a user to delete a tag permanently.
 This feature will result in the removal of the tag from the tag list and from any contact with said tag.

 How it would be implemented:
 1. The command is passed in to `LogicManager`.